 Roland is a Certified Hakomi Practitioner and Trainer.

-Donna Martin, Hakomi trainer, writes “Hakomi is an experiential method of assisted self-discovery that uses “little experiments in mindfulness” to discover how one’s experience is organized by habits and unconscious attitudes and beliefs.
+Donna Martin, Hakomi trainer, writes “Hakomi is an experiential method of assisted self-discovery that uses “little experiments in mindfulness” to discover how one’s experience is organized by habits and attitudes and beliefs.

 Hakomi is also effective in many non-therapy situations involving human relations, from teaching to parenting and from customer service to hospice work.

 In Hakomi, we work within four guidelines:

 - Use mindfulness to create an inner space where one can observe whatever is present.